 Scoring well on high-stakes standardized exams can make a significant difference in your future.
 If you have a learning disability you may be able to gain extra time on these tests, and The Brain Clinic can help provide the necessary documentation to do so.

-High-stakes tests are required for acceptance into graduate level schools and universities and include the LSAT, MCAT, GMAT, GRE, SAT, ACT, USMLE, and others.
-If you have a learning disability you may need extra time to complete these exams in order to score well enough to get into the institution you deserve.
+High-stakes tests such as the SAT, ACT, MCAT, LSAT, GRE and GMAT are required for acceptance into graduate level schools and universities.
+If you have a learning disability you may need extra time to complete these exams in order to score well enough to be accepted into the university/college you deserve.

 - have a 95% success rate in these cases when a learning disability has been adequately documented.